Jon Leirfall

 Jon Leirfall (7 October 1899 – 12 June 1998) was a Norwegian politician for the Centre Party.

 He was elected to the Norwegian Parliament from Nord-Trøndelag in 1945, and was re-elected on five occasions.
 He had previously been a deputy representative from 1937 to 1945.
+He was secretary general of the Farmer's Party in 1933 and was succeeded by Hans Holten.

-Leirfall was born in Hegra and mayor of Hegra municipality in 1959–1961, and was thus its last mayor before its incorporation into Stjørdal municipality.
-Leirfall was then a member of Stjørdal municipality council in the periods 1961–1963 and 1963–1967.
+Leirfall was born in Hegra and served as mayor of Hegra Municipality from 1959–1961, and was thus its last mayor before its incorporation into Stjørdal Municipality in 1962.
+Leirfall was then a member of the municipal council of Stjørdal Municipality in the periods 1961–1963 and 1963–1967.

+Leirfall wrote a history of the Isle of Man, A Thousand Years in Man, from a Norwegian perspective.
+It was translated into English by the Manx linguist and scholar Jennifer Kewley Draskau in 2019.

-Leirfall wrote several saga-pastiches, satirizing Norwegian politics, with his political friends and enemies thinly disguised as vikings and berserks.
+Leirfall also wrote several saga-pastiches, satirizing Norwegian politics, with his political friends and enemies thinly disguised as vikings and berserkers.